Clement-Mikula/Clement-Mikula/README.md

 - 🔭 I’m currently working as a student at EPITECH Paris
 - 🌱 I’m currently learning about Blockchain and AI
-- ⚡ Fun fact: every minute 10,000 Dogecoin are created
+- ⚡ Fun fact: every minute 10,000 Dogecoins are created